AKYEGON/dukafiti/replit.md

 - July 7, 2025.
 Added theme toggle buttons to both desktop and mobile navigation menus
 - July 7, 2025.
 Fixed logout behavior to preserve theme state when navigating back to landing page
 - July 7, 2025.
 Integrated proper brand images in landing page header with mounted state checking
+- July 7, 2025.
+CRITICAL FIX: Replaced API-based theme system with localStorage-based persistence for consistent theme behavior
+- July 7, 2025.
+Fixed theme reverting to light mode on logout by implementing proper localStorage theme persistence
+- July 7, 2025.
+Updated landing page header to use new streamlined DUKAFITI brand images for light and dark modes
+- July 7, 2025.
+Migrated all pages from next-themes to custom theme context with localStorage support
 ```

 ## User Preferences